 We are bound by the Data Protection Act 1998.
 We will never sell, lease or share any of your data such as email addresses, telephone numbers and transaction particulars with any third-party.

 We recommend a Full Building Survey when buying any leasehold/shared ownership house or flat.
 As a leaseholder, you are liable to pay towards the costs of repair and maintenance of the common parts.
-Although the Freeholder has a duty under to repair and maintain the structure under the Landlord and Tenant Act 1985, you have to pay a share of the costs.
+Although the Freeholder has a duty to repair and maintain the structure under the Landlord and Tenant Act 1985, you as a leaseholder will have to pay a share of the costs.

 As part of our full building survey, we will inspect all accessible common parts and report on the condition of the components.
 You will then be aware of any imminent section 20 notices.

 Yes, we do inspect the loft areas, so long as the hatch is within 4 metres.
 Our surveyors carry telescopic ladders to access these areas.
 When surveying loft spaces, we check the structural timbers for timber defects and alterations, adequate ventilation and waterproofing.
 We also check for hazardous substances such as asbestos insulation and check any building services such as tanks and wiring.
 In some circumstances, we may not enter the loft space if it is deemed to be unsafe due to weak or slender ceiling joists.

 There are various factors to consider if you wish to convert the loft on your property such as the size of the roof area.
 These include, but are not limited to; the pitch, height and existing floor area of the property and any existing extension.
 The layout of the below parts will also have a bearing on the feasibility of a loft conversion.
 Our surveyors will take measurements of the roof structure, the design of the below parts and inform you on whether you may be able convert the loft space.